What is "Club Volleyball"

 A: Club Volleyball is a way for kids to learn volleyball through organized team play, as well as through individual instruction in a fun and structured environment.
 Hundreds of thousands of boys and girls play club volleyball through the nation and the sport is gaining more popularity nationwide.
 Players compete against other club teams through organized competition which is generally supervised by regional governing bodies.
 In Southern California, the region is governed by the SCVA or Southern California Volleyball Association www.scvavolleyball.org, which is a non-profit organization affiliated with USA Volleyball www.usavolleyball.org which is the national governing body for amateur play.

 A: We offer teams for girls of ALL ages and abilities.
 Some players start as young as age six through our special youth programs.
 Some players don't pick up a volleyball until high school.
 Many adults have also grown to love the sport.
 We offer teams for all youth ages 18 and under.

-Q: When is the club volleyball season?
+Q: When does the club volleyball season start?

 A: Practices in Southern California start in November.
 The season runs from November through May or June in Southern California.
 (It may vary in other states.)

 Q: What sets Momentous Volleyball club apart from other volleyball clubs?